visualengineers/glyphspace/README.md

 _Attention: this is a developer preview!
 The project is not yet in beta stage or completely usable and tested._

 Glyphspace is a complete rewrite of the [Glyphboard application](https://github.com/visualengineers/glyphboard), which combines dimensionality reduction with a seamless integration of glyph-based visualizations that are able to show the most relevant dimensions in a data set at one glance.
+The original Glyphboard documentation can be found on [Github pages](https://visualengineers.github.io/glyphboard-doc).

 See the running demo on Github pages: [https://visual-engineers.org/glyphspace/](https://visual-engineers.org/glyphspace/).